katehayes/dQALY/README.md

 ## Note on methods

-QALY loss without discounting is equivalent to QALE.
+QALY loss at age x without discounting is equivalent to QALE at age x.
+QALY loss at age x without discounting or adjusting by health-related quality of life is life expectancy at age x.

 ``` r